-I’ll be the first to admit it: the college admissions realm can be a little buzzword-y sometimes.
-When I was in high school looking at colleges, I remember internally groaning as I heard admissions officers spew what felt like the same words over and over… holistic, contextual, and perhaps the worst offender: interdisciplinary.
-I think I spent too much time being annoyed with how often these words were used that I never actually stopped to take the time to think about why they were being used and how they would be useful to me as I was looking at and choosing schools.
+I’ll be the first to admit it: college admissions can be a little buzzword-y sometimes.
+When I was in high school, I remember internally groaning as I heard admissions officers spew what felt like the same words over and over… holistic, contextual, and perhaps the worst offender: interdisciplinary.
+I think I spent too much time being annoyed with how often these words were used that I never actually stopped to take the time to think about why they were being used and how they would be useful for me to consider.

 … So I’m here to do that for you today!
-We’ll go over ten of some of the most important pieces of college admissions lingo, and I’ll wrap up the discussion of each with a takeaway that you can use to help you out in your college search endeavor.
+I’ll go over ten of some of the most important pieces of college admissions lingo, and I’ll throw in some tips along the way for how can use this knowledge to help you out in your college search endeavor.

 2. Liberal arts

 My colleague Sean debunks the myths around liberal arts in an entire blog post much better than I could in a short paragraph, but here’s the gist of liberal arts.
-Neither inherently political nor necessarily having to do with art, liberal arts refers to broad engagement with the diverse modes of thought and frameworks to provide you with the skills and empowerment to be an active, critical, and humanistic member of modern society.
-Or, teaching you how to think, not what to think.
-Especially in today’s age, new industries can literally appear and disappear within a decade, and only something like 25% of people end up with a job directly related to their major.
-I know it can sound a little more fuzzy than a more clear-cut pre-professional path, but a liberal arts education is a pretty darn good way to be prepared for this landscape.
+Neither inherently political nor necessarily having to do with art, liberal arts refers to broad engagement with the diverse modes of thought and frameworks to provide you with the empowerment (and the widely-applicable skills) to be an active, critical, and humanistic member of modern society.
+I like to think of the liberal arts as teaching you how to think, not what to think.
+Especially in today’s age where new industries can literally appear and disappear at the drop of a hat, it might be impossible to major now in a field you might be working in in just a decade or two from now—because it might not exist yet!
+I know it can sound a little fuzzier than the more traditional direct link between your major and your eventual career, but a liberal arts education is a pretty darn good way to be prepared for this landscape.

 4. Distribution requirements

-Imagine for me a big, capital letter “T” (seriously, get those neurons firing).
-Now this “T” is your Tufts education.
+Imagine a big, capital letter “T”—this represents your Tufts education.
 The upright stroke of the letter corresponds to your major, the deep dive into an academic discipline that serves as the focal point to your studies.
 But a T is no T without the horizontal upper stroke.
 This, my dear friends, represents the distribution requirements, which serve as the foundation for your four years of academic inquiry on the hill.
 (Unless you double major, in which case maybe the metaphor is the pi symbol, but let’s not get too technical.)
-Essentially, we’ll ask you to take a handful of courses scattered across the different academic disciplines—because we think it will make you a better human being and thinker to do so.
+Essentially, we’ll ask you to take a handful of courses scattered across the different academic disciplines—because we think it will make you a better thinker to appreciate the various modes of thought and analytical frameworks used in these different disciplines.
 Now how to use this knowledge strategically: challenge yourself with rigorous and diverse courses in high school.
 The joy of learning for learning’s sake is one of those hallmark Tuftsy qualities we strive to identify in our selection process.

-One of my favorite parts of my job is when I hit the road to visit high schools during our yearly fall recruitment travel.
-This is a time for me to talk to students and counselors about Tufts, but also a learning experience for me to understand the places from which our applicants come.
+One of my favorite parts of my job is learning about the communities and places from which our applicants come and meeting students where they are during our recruitment season, whether in their high school when I’m on the road or over Zoom.
 When we evaluate an application, we give especially careful attention to what the student has done in the context of the opportunities that are available to them.
 What their family life is like, what type of school they go to, what type of extracurricular opportunities are available in their community, and so on.
 Your high school only offers 2 APs?
 We won’t expect you to take ten!
 Had to quit soccer to babysit your younger siblings?
 We get it!
 Your action item here is to rest assured that, well, we understand.

 Although this term is perhaps a bit overused, it sticks around because it truly does accurately describe the way schools like Tufts evaluate applications.
 Under a holistic admissions process, we consider the entirety of your application when making decisions… seriously, I read it cover to cover.
-And good thing—I would be out of a job if we had a computer just automatically accept all the valedictorians, or everyone with SAT or ACT scores above a certain cutoff.
+And good thing—I would be out of a job if we had a computer just automatically accept all the valedictorians, or the students with the highest GPAs in our pool.
 We could fill our class with these types of students, but the fact that we put so much effort into not simply doing this tells you just how much we care about everything else—what makes you, you.
 So give us those personal details to latch on to.
 They make all the difference.

-A lot of colleges—Tufts included—will ask you to complete a few additional short-answer questions after you complete the main application, where you tell us standard information about you, your family, your activities, and a personal statement.
-The supplement is a chance for us to ask what we want to know about you.
-This is your chance to tailor your application in a powerful way to the individual school at hand, and at least in our process it does a lot of heavy lifting, so be especially attentive and thoughtful here.
-My other pro tip for the supplement: pay attention to what, out of the million different things they could have, the school chose to ask of you.
+A lot of colleges—Tufts included—will ask you to complete a few additional school-specific short-answer questions after you complete the main application (which is where you provide information about you and your family, your activities, and a personal statement).
+The school-specific questions are a chance for us to ask what we want to know about you.
+This is your chance to tailor your application in a powerful way to the individual college at hand and, at least in our process, it does a lot of heavy lifting—so be especially attentive and thoughtful here.
+My other pro tip for the school-specific short-answer questions: pay attention to what, out of the million different things the college could have chosen, they ask you.
 This is often an insightful window into campus culture…

 8. Early decision (ED)